tstellar/llvm-pre-commit-testing-proposal/pre-commit-testing-proposal.md

 * Must provide additional value compared to the existing tests.

-In order to be added as a mandatory pre-commit test, a test must be used as an non-mandatory pre-commit test for at least 1 month.
+In order to be added as a mandatory pre-commit test, a test must be used as a non-mandatory pre-commit test for at least 1 month.
 A non-mandatory pre-commit test is a test that runs for every phabricator review, but does block commits to the repository.